wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-06-22-42-28.png) 12:29

-As you can see, `person1.clothing.shirts` still equals 10, because we performed a deep clone using the lodash method and then modified the value only for the `person3` object because `person3` was no longer a reference to `person1`.
+As you can see, `person1.clothing.shirts` still equals 10, because you performed a deep clone using the lodash method and then modified the value only for the `person3` object because `person3` was no longer a reference to `person1`.

 Wes doesn't reach for this a lot of the time but that is mostly because the stuff he does can just be done by Javascript, but when you do have to do harder things like a deep clone, you can reach for a lodash method.